flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 ---

-## MSFS start from gate or runways
+## MSFS Start from Gate or Runways

 Microsoft Flight Simulator allows you to start your flight from cold & dark at a gate or directly from the runway with the aircraft ready for takeoff.